 - Will, at all times, make meal modifications prescribed by a licensed physician to accommodate a disability.

 - Will, at its discretion, make meal modifications prescribed by a licensed physician due to a food allergy/intolerance or other medical condition that does not rise to the level of a disability.
-Please contact Food Services to discuss modification possibilities.
+Please contact the Food Services Office at 913-780-7005 to discuss modification possibilities.

-- Will not make substitutions for fluid cow’s milk due to a food allergy/intolerance.
-Students are offered one juice and can pay a la carte price for a second juice.
+- Students are offered one juice and can pay à la carte price for a second juice.

-Parents with questions should contact Steven Newman, Food Services dietitian, via email at firstname.lastname@example.org.
-Otherwise please fax the completed medical statement to 913-780-8144 or mail it to:
+Parents with questions should email Steven Newman, Food Services dietitian.
+Otherwise, please fax the completed medical statement to 913-780-8144 or mail it to:

 Food Production Center